StateSpaceModels/ssm/README.md

 All the algorithm shipped with S|S|M can be transformed into servers with the ```--tcp``` option.

-Now let's start some workers giving them the adress of the server.
+Now let's start some workers giving them the address of the server.

     $ cat ../package.json | ./worker psr smc --server 127.0.0.1 &
     $ cat ../package.json | ./worker psr smc --server 127.0.0.1 &